 5. Bad Passwords

-Pick a good password.
-It is that simple.
-Ideally a password should be over 8 characters long, contain a mixture of letters, caps, numbers and symbols.
+Your password should be over 8 characters long, contain a mixture of letters, caps, numbers and symbols.
 Your password should be easily remembered by you, but not easily guessed by anyone else.

 If you need any help making a good password, visit Gibson Research Company’s Password Generator and copy a section of characters from one of their randomly-generated text strings.
-These are, quite literally, as random and as hard-to-guess as passwords can get.